Best times to travel to the Amazon

 High water season occurs from December to May.
 During these months, the Amazon river is at its highest.
 As the rain comes down, the Amazon basin starts to flood, and boat excursions become a much deeper adventure.
 With the extra water in the river, travelers are allowed to see some of the wildlife that may have hidden from the main course of the river.
 Guests are also able to swim in the beautiful blackwater creeks!

 Low water season lasts from June to November.
 As the water starts to recede, forest animals, fish, and pink dolphins that have separated become more concentrated.
 And as the extra water begins to drain from the wetlands, forest walks become popular, as the trails are clear and lead guests deeper into the rainforest.
+During this time you'll also have better access for fishing opportunities.
+There is less precipitation which brings fewer mosquitos.

 Though there is not a significant difference between the dry and wet season, there are still months that are considered to be “drier.”
 The dry season in the Amazon starts in July and ends in December.
 During this time, there is intense heat, humidity, and little precipitation.
 Trails and beaches open up, and the number of mosquitoes diminishes.
 During this period, travelers will experience the best hiking and fishing.